Tips for Mickey’s Christmas Party

 Minnie’s Wonderful Christmastime Fireworks

 This is the only fireworks show throughout the night.
-If the timing is the same as Holiday Wishes, the show starts at 10pm.
-Holiday Wishes was primarily fireworks.
-With this year debuting a new show, we are guessing that there will be more emphasis on castle projections.
+The show starts at 10pm and includes a combination of fireworks and castle projections.
 We recommend standing either in the hub to the side of the partners statue or just at the end of Main Street between Casey’s and the Plaza Ice Cream.
 The hub location will allow you a better view of the castle projections.
 The main street spot will give you a great view of the fireworks.
 We typically get a spot about 20-30 minutes prior to the show start.

 Mickey’s Once Upon a Christmastime Parade